al-alamin/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Currently, I am working as a Software Engineer at Samsung R&D Institute, Bangladesh.
+I am a graduate research assistant at the University of Calgary, Canada.
 I have around three years of working experience as a Software Engineer in various domains such as Chromium Web Framework development, Backend Java Application development, Full stack web developer.
 I am interested in designing and building privacy-preserving secured usable software.
-My research interest lies in the development, verification, testing,  and releasing of robust Machine Learning based Software Applications.
+My research interest lies in developing, verifying, testing,  and releasing robust Machine Learning-based software applications.